 This conference offers best practices in public, private, and social sectors with sessions for education, workplace, congregations, healthcare, policy-making, community, criminal justice and first responders.

 One Human Race Training

 The One Human Race Initiative is a ministry of the Union of Black Episcopalians (UBE), Myra McDaniel chapter based in Austin.
-Utilizing the PBS series Race: The Power of an Illusion, the UBE chapter offers a one-day workshop designed to provide a safe, open, and productive framework for learning and sharing about racism as expressed through institutions and systems and how it impacts individuals.
+Utilizing the PBS series Race: The Power of an Illusion, the UBE chapter offers a three-part series of workshops designed to provide a safe, open, and productive framework for learning and sharing about racism as expressed through institutions and systems and how it impacts individuals.